 True story . . .
 I randomly searched Google for “home jobs for teachers” . . . and I stumbled across the idea of working as a writing coach.
 I had taught adult language arts, and I had often been complimented for my strong writing skills.

-It dawned on me that I would love to help businesses tell their stories . . . be it through coaching, writing, or editing.
+It dawned on me that I would love to help people tell their stories . . . be it through coaching or editing.

 Two weeks later, I filed for my first Sole Proprietorship, Writing with Eloquence.
-This would soon become my LLC, and the parent company of The Durango Wordsmith.
+This would soon become my LLC and the parent company of The Durango Wordsmith.
 I enrolled in NAU’s Graduate Certificate in Professional Writing program.
-With one master’s degree under my belt and no real interest in another three years of grad school, I hoped the graduate certificate would be enough.
+With one master’s degree under my belt (in education) and no real interest in another three years of grad school, I hoped the graduate certificate would be enough.